Chapter 1: Introduction

 Answer

 The categorization varies.
 If the entities collaborate solely to develop the drug, it’s improbable for the arrangement to fall within the revenue standard’s scope.
-However, if the essence of the agreement involves entity B selling its compound to entity C and/or providing research and development services, aligning with entity B’s usual activities, it’s likely within the revenue standard’s purview.
+However, if the essence of the agreement involves entity B selling its compound to entity C and/or providing research and development services, aligning with entity B’s usual activities, it’s likely within the revenue standard’s purview

 Entities ought to assess the presence of other relevant guidance, like IFRS 11, particularly in cases where the arrangement constitutes a collaboration rather than a customer contract.